Fujifilm GF 55mm f/1.7 R WR Review

 Image Quality

-Fujifilm G-Mount lenses are in general very good and the prime lenses in the lineup usually take it up a notch with superlative quality.
-The GF 55mm f/1.7 R WR is no exception in the mix when it comes to image quality.
+Fujifilm G-mount lenses are generally very good, and the prime lenses in the lineup usually take it up a notch with superlative quality.
+The GF 55mm f/1.7 R WR is no exception when it comes to image quality.

 The lure for me, and I am sure for many other photographers, is the combination of standard focal length (45mm full-frame equivalent) and the fast f-stop of f/1.7.
-The 11 rounded diaphragm blades I am sure also play into the mix enabling you to capture images with beautiful soft bokeh and shallow depth of field.
+I am sure the 11 rounded diaphragm blades also play into the mix, enabling you to capture images with beautiful soft bokeh and shallow depth of field.

-Images appear sharp, corner to corner, even at f/1.7 and vignetting is well-controlled and not over the top which is relief in comparison to the third-party manual focus lenses I have been adapting to GFX lately.
+Images appear sharp, corner to corner, even at f/1.7, and vignetting is well-controlled and not over the top, which is a relief in comparison to the third-party manual focus lenses I have been adapting to GFX lately.

 Please see more sample images at the end of the review and click to view images up to 2500 pixels wide.